-Quick summary: Join me on my new vlog adventure as I follow Berlin filmmakers and musicians, documenting the behind-the-scenes of pitching at one of Europe's largest documentary film festivals, all while undergoing my own creative journey as a coach.
-Directed by one pivotal question: what’s the true essence of inspiration?
+Quick summary: Join me on my new vlog adventure as I follow Berlin filmmakers and musicians, capturing the behind-the-scenes of pitching at one of Europe's largest documentary film festivals – while I’m in my own creative process as a coach.
+It’s all guided by one pivotal question: what’s the true essence of inspiration?

-As I see it, inspiration acts as the secret sauce supporting us solve problems, make decisions, kickstart new projects, shape how we do our work, connect with others, and make substantial changes in our lives.
+As I see it, inspiration is the quiet secret sauce that helps us solve problems, make decisions, start new projects, shape how we work, connect with others, and make real changes in our lives.

 That’s exactly how I approached my new YouTube video!

-My partner and our friends applied for a documentary music film award at the DOK.fest 2022 in Munich, one of the largest documentary film festivals in Europe.
-Joining their journey with my camera, I pressed record without a specific objective in mind, other than: document the experience aka vlog.
+My partner and our friends applied for a documentary music film award at the DOK.fest 2022 in Munich, one of Europe's largest documentary film festivals.
+I joined their journey with my camera and hit record without a fixed goal in mind – other than to document the experience, to vlog what unfolds.

 But… why?

-In my line of work as a coach, individuals deal with questions around leadership, purpose, relationships, and other pivotal life themes.
-They need to be open-minded, creative, and innovative on a daily basis.
-And so do I.
+In my work as a coach, people wrestle with questions around leadership, purpose, relationships, and other big life themes.
+They need to be open, creative, and innovative every single day – and so do I.

-I'm convinced the best way to stay inspired, creative, and ready to improvise lies in diving into various experiences, embracing that newbie feeling, and soaking up the lessons as you roll with it.
+I’m convinced the best way to stay inspired, creative, and ready to improvise is to step into all kinds of experiences, welcome that newbie feeling, and stay awake to what you learn while you’re in the middle of it.

 So, what did I learn?

-I went through an exciting process of not knowing what to record at any minute, simply following the creative process around me while undergoing my own creative journey.
-Looking back, I learnt a lot about storytelling, film shooting, editing, sound, coloring, myself, and, of course, inspiration.
+I moved through a lively process of not knowing what to film from one moment to the next, simply tracking the creative flow around me while I was in my own creative journey.
+Looking back, I learned a lot about storytelling, film shooting, editing, sound, color, myself – and, of course, about inspiration.

 Would you like a little spoiler?

-Both as a psychologist and as a human being, it’s a privilege and pleasure being part of this movie’s journey — way beyond the initial vlogging process.
+Both as a psychologist and as a human being, it’s a joy and honor being part of this movie’s journey – far beyond my vlogging experience.

-Since our time in Munich, we shared laughing and and crying working on this movie.
+Since our days in Munich, we've shared laughter and and tears while working on this movie.
 On set, I was responsible for set management, as well as set awareness and ethical guidelines.
-More on this another time.
+There’s more to say about that – another time.

 So, what’s this vlog?